rahul799/stacks-machine-images/README.md

 6. [90-cleanup.sh](./scripts/90-cleanup.sh) - Cleans the built system/logs and zeroes the disk.
 7. [99-img-check.sh](./scripts/99-img-check.sh) - Checks the snapshot for any build artifacts.

-By default, no extra env vars are enabled in the API - [defaults are used](https://github.com/stacks-network/stacks-blockchain-docker/blob/master/sample.env).

 #### **Disable BNS data (Optional)**

 In [03-bns.sh](./scripts/03-bns.sh), comment the following lines: